linode/docs/docs/guides/tools-reference/tools/how-to-install-streamlink-cli-on-ubuntu-macos/index.md

 published: 2021-09-03
 modified_by:
   name: Linode
-title: "How to Install Streamlink CLI on Ubuntu and macOS"
+title: "Install Streamlink CLI on Ubuntu and macOS"
-h1_title: "Install Streamlink CLI on Ubuntu and macOS"
+title_meta: "How to Install Streamlink CLI on Ubuntu and macOS"
-enable_h1: true
 contributor:
   name: Sandro Villinger
   link: https://twitter.com/sandrovillinger